Plane supplier Spirit AeroSystems posts higher profit

 Revenue increased 14 percent to $1.44 billion.
 Overall deliveries of components for planes and business jets rose 11 percent in the quarter, and deliveries for large Boeing aircraft programs were up 9 percent.

-Shares of Spirit AeroSystems were up 2.1 percent to $20.15 in afternoon trading.

-(Reporting by Karen Jacobs; Editing by Chizu Nomiyama, Gerald E. McCormick, Kenneth Barry and Gunna Dickson)
+(Reporting by Karen Jacobs; Editing by Chizu Nomiyama, Gerald E. McCormick and Kenneth Barry)